mogmog/cardbranch/README.md

-to go to the app navigate to
+if you have anyt login ussues try going to the app via

 http://localhost:3000?redirect=%2Fdashboard%2Fhome#/user/login

+failing that, navigate to http://localhost:3000/#/user/logout followed by http://localhost:3000